Your Phone Is Tracking You Right Now: Here's What to Do About It

 9. Consider a privacy-focused phone.

 If you want to go deeper — GrapheneOS on a Pixel device removes Google entirely and gives you granular control over every permission.
+(Our full degoogle guide walks through every Google service and its replacement.)
 It's a significant step but a powerful one for serious sovereignty.

 The Mindset Shift